aiidalab/aiidalab-test-app-action/README.md

           # Defaults to all non-hidden notebook files: '**/[!.]*.ipynb'
           # Use '!' to skip all generic tests.
           notebooks: main.ipynb,subdir/*.ipynb
+          name: my-app  # Specify the endpoint of the app
       - name: Upload screenshots as artifacts
         uses: actions/upload-artifact@v2
         with: